HARDTOP

 In

-the 1970s there were at least 5 companies manufacturing
+the 1970s there were at least 5 companies

-hardtops for sports cars.
-Unfortunately they have all
+manufacturing hardtops for sports cars.
+Unfortunately

-excellent to "total restoration projects".
-We have no way
+condition from excellent to "total restoration

-hardtop, please see the current list (if any) on the
+interested in a hardtop, please see the current list

 Top & Tonneau Page.